GokulVSD/ViVeC2/README.md

 See Huang, S., Li, X., Candan, K. S., Sapino, M. L. (2016).
 Reducing seed noise in personalized PageRank.
 Social Network Analysis and Mining, 6(1), 1-25.

-Deliverables:

-• Your code (properly commented) and a README file.

-• Your outputs for the provided sample inputs.

-• A short report describing your work and the results.

-Please place your code in a directory titled “Code”, the outputs to a directory called “Outputs”, and your report in a directory called “Report”; zip or tar all off them together and submit it through the digital dropbox.